HETDEX/hetdex_api/docs/install.rst

 Pip Install hetdex-api: stable release version
 ----------------------------------------------

-A stable release of hetdex-api can now be o
+As of HDR2.1 release, a stable release of hetdex-api can now be pip installed from pypi

 .. code-block:: bash